 Reason: The visitors reviewed the documentation prior to the visit.
 They noted areas across the resources available to students that were inaccurate, inconsistent or were not reflective of the current setting of regulation for social workers in England.
 There are various references throughout the documentation to the General Social Care Council (GSCC) where the HCPC should be referenced instead.
 Similarly there are also references to documents and guidelines attributed to the HCPC, which are either incorrect or have not been updated since the change in regulatory body from the GSCC to the HCPC.
-For example, the 'Standards of Learning and Training' (Document E p20), the 'HCPC (2009) Code of Conduct and Ethics' (Document D p26) and the HCPC/TCSW Code of Practice (2002) (Appendix A, Course Guide).
-The 'Course guide', (p2), also refers to HCPC grant aided students.
-The HCPC do not administer grants for students.
-All information available to students should be updated to reflect that bursaries are now handled by the NHS Business Services Authority.
+For example, the 'Standards of Learning and Training' (Document E, p20), the 'HCPC (2009) Code of Conduct and Ethics' (Validation document, p26) and the HCPC/TCSW Code of Practice (2002) (Appendix A, Course Guide).
 At the visit, the 'Practice learning guide' was discussed.
 This document has not been effectively updated to reflect changes to the programme and in places is incomplete.
-The programme team clarified that they are in the process of drafting a pan-London practice learning document, with other education providers in London, and hope to have it ready by the end of this academic year.
+The programme team clarified that they are in the process of drafting a pan-London practice learning document and hope to have it ready by the end of this academic year.
 The visitors therefore require further evidence that all programme resources and documentation will support student learning in all settings.
 In this way, the visitors will be able to determine whether this SET has been met.
-The visitors will also need to see appropriate documentation; either the pan-London document or, if this is not complete, a contingency set of documentation to support placement learning to determine that the programme can meet this SET.
+The visitors will need to see appropriate documentation; either the pan-London document or, if this is not complete, a contingency set of documentation to support placement learning to determine that the visitors can meet this SET.